-The inventory for McDowell County PSD - Iaeger consists of eleven (11) significant Potential Contaminant Sources (PCS) of which eight (8) are considered higher threats to ground water.
+The inventory for the Town of Franklin consists of one (1) significant Potential Contaminant Sources (PCS) of which none (0) is considered higher threats to ground water.
+(This lies outside the designated source water protection area).
 Please refer to Table 2 for a listing of these and the attached map for the location of these in the SWPA.
-The 7.5" USGS topographic map also shows mine portals in the source water protection area.
 Each significant potential source of contamination has been analyzed and prioritized (low, moderate, and high) in accordance with their potential to impact the water supply.
 It is important to note that the links between the PCS and the primary contaminant types are not intended to be comprehensive, but only those commonly associated with the PCS.
 Any potential source may have none, some, or more types of contaminants associated with the chemicals indicated.
 Threat rankings are a combination of the perceived risk of the release of a contaminant from a land use area, the migration route of the contaminant to the well or spring and the relative public health risk of the contaminant itself.
 The risk rankings are based on the general nature of their activities and the contaminants associated with them, not on facility specific information, such as management practices.
-This ranking does not take into consideration any unforeseen releases or the dynamics of new PCS's within the delineated A detailed risk assessment of PCS's was beyond the scope of what could be accomplished with available resources and data.
+This ranking does not take into consideration any unforeseen releases or the dynamics of new PCS's within the delineated SWPA.
+A detailed risk assessment of PCS's was beyond the scope of what could be accomplished with available resources and data.
 A detailed risk analysis is more meaningful when prepared by local decision makers as the bridge from assessment work to protection strategies.